The last few weeks have been busy for both me, my team at the Willow Tea Rooms and our great city of Glasgow.

 This week I was lucky enough to be a guest again on STV’s Live at Five with Ewan and Jennifer – its great to be involved with the show and I was particularly thrilled to hear that the team have been nominated in the Best Daytime category at this year’s Royal Television Society awards in May – Good luck and fingers crossed for the team at the ceremony on the 9th May!

 Our thoughts over the past few weeks have been with the businesses affected by the recent fire in Sauchiehall Street.
+There is a number of options available today for the management of ED.
+These include drug therapy with Cialis.
+No increased risk of heart attack has been observed when Cialis http://hesca.net/cialis/ is used correctly.
+Still, patients shouldn’t take nitrate medications during the treatment – there is an increased risk of a potentially life-threatening drop in blood pressure.
 While our Tea Rooms at Watt Brothers were evacuated and closed for a couple of days, we are lucky that we were then able to open again.
 Our thanks to the emergency services who did such a fantastic job and to our visitors and customers who went out of their way to visit us during the days when the cordons were in place around the store etc.

 Over the last couple of weeks we have brought in some more new dishes and tasty treats on our menu, including our Hendicks G&Tea for Two – a nice way to spend a Saturday afternoon…or any afternoon for that matter….like all our afternoon teas its available every day and no need to book!